webix-hub/gitbook-webix-jet/README.md

 *Latest update was made on October 27, 2017*

 This guide provides all the information needed to start creating web applications with Webix Jet.
+Click [**Read**](https://webix.gitbooks.io/webix-jet/) to read the full book.
+The book is also [available on GitHub](https://github.com/webix-hub/gitbook-webix-jet).

 Webix is a library of UI components and you don’t need any special techniques to create apps with it.
 However, while more and more components are added to a project, there’s a risk to get a mess of code.
 This guide will provide you with an easy and convenient way of creating apps with Webix by means of using Webix Jet framework.

 ![webix jet gitbook cover](cover.jpg)

 ## Advantages of Webix Jet

-Webix Jet allows you to create a flexible, easy maintainable app, where data and visual presentations are clearly separated, interface elements can be easily combined and reused, all parts can be developed and tested separately - all with minimal code footprint.
+Webix Jet allows you to create flexible, easy maintainable apps, where data and visual presentations are clearly separated, interface elements can be easily combined and reused, all parts can be developed and tested separately - all with minimal code footprint.
 It has a ready to use solution for all kinds of tasks, from simple admin pages to fully-fledged apps with multiple locales, customizable skins, and user access levels.

 Webix Jet is a fully client-side solution and can be used with any REST-based data API.
 So there aren’t any special requirements to the server.